-The 34 prior parameters, for the assigned river type, were extracted directly from the training data’s distribution of each hydraulic prior ( Figures S3 and S4).
+Once a river type had been assigned, priors were extracted directly from the training data’s distribution of each hydraulic prior ( Figures S3 and S4).
 See Text S3 for how these hydraulic terms were calculated.
-For ‘big’ and ‘noisy’ rivers, functions to estimate the parameters followed the method outlined in Hagemann et al. (2017- here termed ‘Global’) but were trained using our training dataset (Figure S5).
-For the expert framework, we further accounted for ‘big’ rivers by setting the bounds on some priors to larger values (Table S4).
+For ‘big’ and ‘width variable’ rivers with poor representation in our training data, we followed the method outlined in Hagemann et al. (2017)- by using a ‘global’ class that represents all rivers in a single summary from our training dataset (Figure S5).
+For the expert framework, we further accounted for ‘big’ rivers by setting the bounds on some priors to larger values than produced by the global prior (Table S4).
 The prior estimate on discharge was defined differently for our two tests: for the Mackenzie River basin, we used a stream gauge when available and otherwise used the mean daily discharge estimate from GRADES (Lin et al 2019).
 For the SWOT-simulated rivers, output from a water-balance model (Wisser et al. 2010) was used in line with Durand et al. (2016).